Bus 142 Virtual Exhibit: Boreal Forest Edition

 Find more information on UAMN’s project to conserve and exhibit BUS 142 here.

-The Exhibit App will soon include a virtual forest walk to the future exhibition site at the museum.
-We invite you to return every couple months as the team updates the app with new images and commentary as work on the bus progresses.
+The Exhibit App will soon include documentary media on the Bus 142 conservation process occurring Spring 2023.
+We invite you to return every couple months as the team updates the app with new images and commentary as work progresses and the museum prepares for putting this historical object on exhibit.

 The UA Museum of the North is proud to be an official state repository for the State of Alaska.
 It is through this relationship that we are able to be the caretaker of Bus 142.